By Katrina Sullivan

-We all hate the boring commute in the mornings, but for some employees, travelling for work is an inescapable part of their job.
+Not everyone enjoys commuting to work in the mornings, but for some employees, travelling for work is an inescapable part of their job.
 We’re not just talking about people like airline attendants or taxi drivers, for whom travelling is the very essence of their role, but also employees such as salespeople who are required to attend face-to-face meetings, area managers who visit numerous stores or sites, and vets or doctors who make house calls.

-- the business bears the travel expenses by booking and paying for transport, accommodation and meals in advance
+- the business bears the travel expenses by booking and paying for transport, accommodation, and meals in advance;

-- the employee is provided with a travel allowance or lump sum payment to cover the anticipated costs of travel
+- the employee is provided with a travel allowance or lump sum payment to cover the anticipated costs of travel.

 For salaried employees, you may wish to incorporate a vehicle allowance into the annualised salary amount.
-This will require an estimate of the kilometres the employee is expected to travel during the year, which may not always be easy to calculate.
+This’ll require an estimate of the kilometres the employee is expected to travel during the year, which may not always be easy to calculate.
 If in doubt, round up and round up again – the last thing you want is an underpayment claim when we’re only talking about a matter of cents per kilometre travelled.